mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/docs/jupyter_server.md

 3. [**Document Question-Answering with LlamaIndex**](../notebooks/03_llama_index_simple.ipynb)

 This notebook demonstrates how to use LlamaIndex to build a chatbot that references a custom knowledge-base.
-It contains the same functionality as this notebook before, but uses some LlamaIndex components instead of LangChain components.
+It contains the same functionality as the notebook before, but uses some LlamaIndex components instead of LangChain components.
 It also shows how the two frameworks can be used together.

 4. [**Advanced Document Question-Answering with LlamaIndex**](../notebooks/04_llamaindex_hier_node_parser.ipynb)